Taxis of New York City: Logistics

 Medallions were first issued in 1937 when the city created a licensing scheme, setting the number of cabs at 11,787.
 This number remained fixed until 1996.
-Because the medallion system artificially restricts the number of cabs, it has been criticized as an entry barrier to the New York City taxi market that has in turn created a black market for illegal taxicab operation in areas underserved by medallion cabs.
+Because the medallion system artificially restricts the number of cabs, it has been criticized as an entry barrier to the New York City taxi market that has in turn created a black market for illegal taxi operation in areas underserved by medallion cabs.
 Because the cost of leasing a medallion is so high, the system cuts into the income of drivers and raise costs for the passengers.
 On the other hand, some transportation analysts contend that cities with no barriers to entry to the taxi market end up with an abundance of poorly maintained taxis.
 They say that a medallion system helps the city to better regulate taxis and enables the city to raise the standards of all taxis.

 Medallions are sold from the City at infrequent auctions, or by a medallion owner.
 They increased in price from around $2,500 in 1947 to $280,000 in 2004.
 The medallions, which could be sold for a $10 renewal fee during the 1930s, are now worth hundreds of thousands of dollars, with fleet medallions topping $1,000,000 in 2011.
 In 2013–2014, values were around $1 million to $1.3 million.
 By comparison, in 2004, a taxi driver had an average yearly gross revenue of $90,747 and a net income of $49,532.
 Because of the historically high prices, most medallions (and most cabs) are owned by investment companies and are leased to drivers ("hacks").
 An investigation by The New York Times showed that investment companies and banks specializing in medallion loans engaged in predatory lending to drivers, mainly immigrants, who would be unable to repay the loans with high interest rates and exorbitant fees.

 An auction was held in 2006 where 308 new medallions were sold.
 In the 2006 auction, 254 were designated as hybrid taxis and 54 were designated as ADA-accessible taxis.
 Between November 2013 and February 2014, the city auctioned 368 new medallions, all of which was earmarked for use with a wheelchair-accessible vehicle.

 Over the years, many medallions once owned by individual drivers were sold to large taxi fleets.
 As of 2012, about 18% of all taxis were owner operated, while the rest were leased; this is a decline from the 29% ownership rate in 2006.
 Additionally, some taxi drivers might begin their shifts by owing money to the taxi fleet companies that hire them, so they may spend a substantial amount of their day trying to earn a net profit.